Totora Baby Jacket Pattern

 Share

-The Totora Jacket is an ideal project for beginners in garment crochet.
-It's worked from the yoke in one piece, then the sleeves are added.
-The result is a lightweight, fluffy jacket with a beautiful flecked effect thanks to Rubi Bambino Jaspe yarn.
+The Totora Jacket is an ideal project for beginners in garment crocheting.
+It's worked from the yoke in one piece, and then the sleeves are added.
+The result is a light, fluffy jacket with a beautiful heathered effect thanks to the Rubí Bambino Jaspe yarn.

 🎥 Follow the step-by-step video tutorial at the bottom of this page